CertifiedForkliftDriver/PlatformComputing/Assignment_4/A4_Readme.md

 - [X] Create a user with unique affinities and verify that it works (3 pts) The following **bonus** features are implemented:

-- [ ] Create a unique user with an affinity OUTSIDE of keywords, images, or links (1.5 pt)
+- [X] Create a unique user with an affinity OUTSIDE of keywords, images, or links (1.5 pt)
 - [ ] Uploaded files for a unique user BOTH in javascript and python (1.5 pt)
-- [ ] DESCRIBE ANY OTHER FEATURES HERE.
+- [X] I added a feautre to check if the user is at the bottom of the screen and if the user is in that general area of the screen it ups the end time by 10 seconds.

 ## Screenshot and/or Video Walkthrough